zerolinux5/mlrose-ky/README.md

 ## Project Background

-mlrose-ky is a fork of the `mlrose-hiive` repository, which itself was a fork of the original `mlrose` repository.
-The original mlrose package was developed to support students of Georgia Tech's OMSCS/OMSA offering of CS 7641: Machine Learning.
+`mlrose-ky` is a fork of the [`mlrose-hiive`](https://github.com/hiive/mlrose) repository, which itself was a fork of the original [`mlrose`](https://github.com/gkhayes/mlrose) repository.

+The original `mlrose` was developed to support students of Georgia Tech's OMSCS/OMSA offering of CS 7641: Machine Learning.

+Later, `mlrose-hiive` introduced a number of improvements (for example, the `Runners` submodule) and bug fixes on top of `mlrose`, though it lacked documentation, contained some mysterious bugs and inefficiencies, and was unmaintained as of around 2022.

+Today, `mlrose-ky` introduces additional improvements and bug fixes on top of `mlrose-hiive`.
+Somee of these improvements include:
+- Added documentation to every class, method, and function (i.e., descriptive docstrings, strong type-hints, and comments)
+- New documentation available here: https://nkapila6.github.io/mlrose-ky/
+- Increased test coverage from ~5% to ~90% (and still aiming for 100% coverage)
+- Actively being maintained
+- Fully backwards compatible with `mlrose-hiive`
+- Optimized Python code with NumPy vectorization
+- Optimized algorithm implementations, including a bug fix for Random Hill Climb (TODO: *rhc.py:126*)

+## Main Features

 This repository includes implementations of all randomized optimization algorithms taught in the course, as well as functionality to apply these algorithms to integer-string optimization problems, such as N-Queens and the Knapsack problem; continuous-valued optimization problems, such as the neural network weight problem; and tour optimization problems, such as the Travelling Salesperson problem.
 It also has the flexibility to solve user-defined optimization problems.

-## Main Features

 #### *Randomized Optimization Algorithms*